sagemath/trac_to_gh/Issue 7387.md

 # Issue 7387: gnutls not building on OpenSolaris (x86)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7387

 Original creator: drkirkby